evanyans/evanyans/README.md

 in my recent work term, i built a <a href="https://www.linkedin.com/feed/update/urn:li:activity:7232846565734789120/">job scraping engine</a> for the university of waterloo's co-op department.

-currently working on a <a href="https://github.com/evanyans/racing-line-simulation">racing line simulator</a> using ml agents.
+currently studying game engine architecture using C++ and OpenGL

 incoming ford software developer intern for winter 2025.